markuptitan/ACN-syllabus/content/devops/foundational-short-course/9-from-server-to-the-cloud/_index.md

 - Where is the room located?
 Colder regions (Nordic countries, arctic) might require less cooling equipment.

 ## People
-A lot of people are needed to keep the lights up in this building: managers, engineers, architects, support, security, cleaning, logistics.
+A lot of people are needed to keep the lights on in this building: managers, engineers, architects, support, security, cleaning, logistics.

 ## Data center
 This building has an official name: a data center.
 A physical space within a building (or a group of buildings) dedicated to computing systems and associated equipment, like network, storage and telecommunications.